johnnycistudent/dogdeal/README.md

 #### Strategy
-*WHY does this site exist?
-And for who?
-(Target Audience) Detail goal of creator/user.*
 The idea behind this website is to create a one stop shop for purchasing dogs online.
 It can also be used to request a breed of dog you can't find anywhere else.
 Simply place a Request a Dog ad onto the site and the admin can get back to you in the comments below the your ad.

 #### Scope
-*WHAT are we doing?
-Outline features and functions that help achieve goals from Strategy.*

 ###### Functional requirements
+The most basic requirements for this project are
+ - to have advertisements that are attractive to the user and easy to read
+ - to have a add/edit advertisement function where users can add their own requests in the form of an advertisement.
-The most basic requirements for this project are to have advertisements that are attractive to the user and easy to read and to have a user registration system that allows users to sign in in order to make purchases or requests.
+ - for users to have the ability to interact/comment with the site admins in order to communicate their needs.
+ - to have a user registration system that allows users to sign in in order to make purchases or requests.

 The site should be responsive and work on all browsers.